manishemi/manishemi.github.io/_posts/2021-05-02-Transformer.md

 |![_config.yml]({{ site.baseurl }}/images/Transformers/Feed_Forward.PNG)|

-For implementation you can also visit [Transformer model for language understanding](https://www.tensorflow.org/tutorials/text/transformer)
-They've implemented Transformer with TensorFlow, I suggest implementing a transformer with python for a better understanding of the concept

 #### _**Positional Encoding**_:

 Since this model doesn't contain any recurrence or convolution, positional encoding is added to give the model some information of the relative positions of the words in the sentence.